OsvaEscamilla22/OsvaEscamilla22/README.md

 Data Scientist with a background in Food Chemistry, specializing in analytics, machine learning, and AI-driven solutions for the food industry.

 🔬 **Data Food Solutions** — bridging food science, data, and AI to build smarter product development and innovation systems.

+---

+## What I'm working on

+- LLM applications for hazard analysis in food ingredients and raw materials
+- Machine learning models for beverage formulation, sensory prediction, and physicochemical stability
+- Data-driven tools for food innovation, product development, and decision-making
+- Cloud-based analytics workflows using Google Cloud Platform and Apps Script